bidmachine/BidMachine-Android-admob-adapter/example_ad_manager/README.md

             // Checking whether it is BidMachine or not BidMachineUtils.isBidMachineBanner(adManagerAdView, isSuccess -> {
                 if (isSuccess) {
-                    // If isSuccess is true, then BidMachine won the mediation.
+                    // If isSuccess is true, then BidMachine has won the mediation.
                     // Load BidMachine ad object, before show BidMachine ad loadBidMachineBanner();
                 } else {
-                    // If isSuccess is false, then BidMachine lost the mediation.
+                    // If isSuccess is false, then BidMachine has lost the mediation.
-                    // No need load BidMachine ad object.
+                    // No need to load BidMachine ad object.
                     // Process the OnAdLoaded callback in standard mode }
             });